ukaea/ReMKiT1D-Python/README.md

 ### 2. Data analysis and visualization

-The secondary feature of ReMKiT1Dpy support modules is data analysis and visualization, powered by variable data being stored in an xarray dataset and visualization tools built on holoviews and panel.
+The secondary feature of RMK_support modules is data analysis and visualization, powered by variable data being stored in an xarray dataset and visualization tools built on holoviews and panel.
 Examples of loading simulation data and using holoviews/panel for visualization are in multiple notebooks.

-Further development is required to streamline data analysis, including improvements to the included interactive dashboard.
+Further development is planned to streamline data analysis, including improvements to the included interactive dashboard.

 ## Documentation, examples and tutorials

 For a high level explanation of both the framework and the interface the user is referred to the ReMKiT1D code paper, where the code design is explained and an example workflow with this Python package is explained.

-The examples/tutorials in the examples folder supplement the code paper, in particular the ReMKiT1D_advection_test.ipynb and ReMKiT1D_custom_fluid.ipynb notebooks, which are documented in detail.
+The examples/tutorials in the examples folder supplement the code paper, in particular the [advection](https://github.com/ukaea/ReMKiT1D-Python/blob/master/examples/ReMKiT1D_advection_test.ipynb) and [custom fluid](https://github.com/ukaea/ReMKiT1D-Python/blob/master/examples/ReMKiT1D_custom_fluid.ipynb) notebooks, which are documented in detail.

-Further code documentation is available [here](ADD PAGES LINK)
+Further code documentation is available [here](https://readthedocs.org/projects/remkit1d-python/).

 ## Licence